cs-uob/COMSM0085/docs/buildtools/java.md

     Hello, ${name}!

 which you can later render with a particular name value.
 This is one of the standard ways of creating web applications, for example to display someone's profile page you would write a page template that takes care of the layout, styles, links etc. but uses template variables for the fields (name, email, photo etc.) which you render when someone accesses the profile page for a particular person.
-You will see this in more detail in your SPE project next year.

 To use Thymeleaf or any other library, you first have to add it to your pom file.
 Go to [mvnrepository.org](https://mvnrepository.org) and search for Thymeleaf, then find the latest stable ("release") version.
 There is a box where you can copy the `<dependency>` block to paste in your pom file.
 The next `mvn compile` will download thymeleaf and all its dependencies.